Primordial regular black holes as all the dark matter. I. Time-radial-symmetric metrics: Introduction

 Almost all works on PBHs assume that these are Schwarzschild or Kerr BHs~\cite{Khlopov:2008qy,Carr:2016drx,Green:2020jor,Carr:2020xqk,Villanueva-Domingo:2021spv,Carr:2021bzv,Bird:2022wvk,Carr:2023tpt,Arbey:2024ujg,Choudhury:2024aji}.
 All constraints and considerations on DM potentially being in the form of PBHs are therefore subject to this underlying assumption.
 The existence of the asteroid mass window, and the extension thereof, is of course no exception.
 The assumption in question is not at all unreasonable at least from the phenomenological point of view, given that there are at present no signs of tension between astrophysical observations and the Kerr-Newman family of metrics, and more generally the no-hair theorem.
 Nevertheless, from the theoretical point of view such an assumption might stir some unease, given the appearance of singularities in the Schwarzschild and Kerr metrics.
 The above considerations naturally lead to the following question: ``\textit{what if PBHs are non-singular}''?
 The present work is a pilot study whose goal is to explore this question, which naturally merges the DM and singularity problems.

 We entertain the possibility that PBHs are ``regular'', i.e.\ free of curvature singularities~\cite{Ansoldi:2008jw,Nicolini:2008aj,Sebastiani:2022wbz,Torres:2022twv,Lan:2023cvz}, and therefore that DM may be in the form of primordial regular BHs (PRBHs).
-For concreteness, we consider so-called \textit{tr} (time-radius)-symmetric metrics, for which the product of the coefficients for the $dt^2$ and $dr^2$ components of the line element in four-dimensional Boyer–Lindquist coordinates is equal to $-1$, and the function which multiplies the angular part of the line element is $r^2$, i.e.\ $r$ is the areal radius.
-More specifically, we focus on the following four regular, static spherically symmetric space-times, all of which are characterized by an additional \textit{regularizing} parameter $\ell$ and recover the Schwarzschild space-time in the $\ell \to 0$ limit: Bardeen BHs~\cite{Bardeen:1968ghw}, Hayward BHs~\cite{Hayward:2005gi}, Culetu-Ghosh-Simpson-Visser BHs~\cite{Culetu:2013fsa,Culetu:2014lca,Ghosh:2014pba,Simpson:2019mud}, and a Hayward-like BH which, to the best of our knowledge, is introduced for the first time in this work.
-These four space-times present a rich phenomenology, including either de Sitter or Minkowski cores, and temperatures which can both decrease and increase with increasing regularizing parameter $\ell$.
+For concreteness, we consider so-called \textit{tr} (time-radial)-symmetric metrics, for which the product of the coefficients for the $dt^2$ and $dr^2$ components of the line element in four-dimensional Boyer–Lindquist coordinates is equal to $-1$, and the function which multiplies the angular part of the line element is $r^2$, i.e.\ $r$ is the areal radius.
+More specifically, we focus on the following three regular, static spherically symmetric space-times, all of which are characterized by an additional \textit{regularizing} parameter $\ell$ and recover the Schwarzschild space-time in the $\ell \to 0$ limit: Bardeen BHs~\cite{Bardeen:1968ghw}, Hayward BHs~\cite{Hayward:2005gi}, and Culetu-Ghosh-Simpson-Visser BHs~\cite{Culetu:2013fsa,Culetu:2014lca,Ghosh:2014pba,Simpson:2019mud}.
+These three space-times present a rich phenomenology, including either de Sitter or Minkowski cores.
 We focus our attention on observational constraints from PRBH evaporation, which set the lower edge of the asteroid mass window, discussing in detail how the evaporation process is modified with respect to that for Schwarzschild PBHs.
 We show that, as a result, the phenomenology of PRBHs can be quite different from that of Schwarzschild PBHs, with a larger range of masses where PRBHs could make up the entire DM component, opening up the asteroid mass window by up to an extra decade in mass.
 Keeping in mind that the metrics in question are phenomenological in nature, our results demonstrate that a common solution to the DM and singularity problems in the form of PRBHs is one which is worth taking seriously, and warrants further investigation, and more generally the interface of these two problems provides a promising arena.
 We stress that our work should not be intended as a comprehensive analysis of PRBHs, but rather as a pilot study, pointing towards a direction which has thus far received little attention and indicating promising directions for further work.